laanp/Icarus_Mods_Separated/laanp-BuildersDream_Readme.md

 - Adds the following craftable items at the character level:
   - New build piece "Pete's Curved Stairs" & new deployable "Pete's Curved Railings"

+- Introduces a new mod feature whereby when the player has hands equipped (`H` key) LMB will transport the player to the centre of any floor piece being pointed to with the cursor.
+This is an extremely useful tool in building, allowing the player to quickly move to building floorpiece locations, from above or below.

   - Introduces a new handheld device called "Pete's Drill & Beacon Remote" which when crafted in the character inventory, provides (1) remote, (20) Portable Beacons, and (3) "Pete's Mining Kit".
     - Once the handheld tool is activated in the quickbar:
     - Click LMB and to scan the map for delpoyed resource drills, and provide a list of buttons showing grid location, resource type, and type of drill.